ArvindHarinder1/PrivatePreviewDocs/Architecture.md

 There are three primary components to provisioning users into an on-premises application.

-1. The **Azure AD provisioning** service serves as the synchronization engine.
-1. The **Provisioning agent** provides connectivity to your on-premises environment or virtual machine.
+1. The **Provisioning agent** provides connectivity between Azure AD and your on-premises environment or virtual machine.
-1. The **ECMA host** allows you to import existing ECMA2 connectors used to connect to your on-premises applications.
+1. The **ECMA host** converts provisioning requests from Azure AD to requests made to your target application.
+It serves as a gateway between Azure AD and your application.
+It allows you to import existing ECMA2 connectors used with Microsoft Identity Manager.
 Note, the ECMA host is not required if you have built a SCIM application or SCIM gateway.
+1. The **Azure AD provisioning service** serves as the synchronization engine.

+Note: MIM Sync is not required.
+However, you can use MIM sync to build and test your ECMA connector before importing it into the ECMA host.

-The following diagram shows how they interact:
+The following diagram shows how the three components interact:

 ![image](https://user-images.githubusercontent.com/36525136/110339150-aef8b680-7fdc-11eb-8ddf-20e64573dfa2.png)

-The following information is a detailed description of what is occuring through every step of the process:

-  1. Configure the provisioning agent to provide connectivity between your Azure AD and on-premises environment or virtual machine.
-  2. Configure the ECMA host to connect to your target application.
-  3. Configure provisioning in Azure AD to send requests to on-premises to create, update, and delete users.

 ### High availability